nyasu3w/mrubyc-m5/README.md

 `platformio.ini` is already set to build `project/total_demo` sample.
 You can change the built sample by editing `src_dir` variable in `platformio.ini`

+When src_dir is changing, VSCode might need some seconds to apply the change.
+If VSCode notifies such like "unknown ids", try again a few seconds later.

 ## Features
 Supporting ruby scripts (mruby/c) for:
 - Writing chars/Drawing graphs on LCD